-Figure above is taken from Broecker and Barker (2007) showing the large -190o/oo drop in Δ14C during the last deglaciation.
+Figure above is taken from Broecker and Barker (2007) showing the large -190‰ drop in Δ14C during the last deglaciation.

-Recent discoveries have revealed large accumulations of liquid CO2 in the sediments that cover the margins of active submarine volcanic centers in the Pacific Ocean.
-One spectacular example of these accumulations was caught on film by a crew investigating an active site near the Okinawa Trough.
+Recent discoveries have also revealed large accumulations of liquid CO2 in the sediments blanketing the margins of active submarine volcanic centers in the Pacific Ocean.
+This is old (14C-dead) carbon that has risen to the seafloor from deep geologic reservoirs.
+The liquid CO2 is held within the surface sediments by a cap of CO2 hydrate that forms at the sediment/water interface (see Figure below from Lupton et al., 2008).
+One spectacular example of these accumulations was caught on film by a crew investigating an active site near the Okinawa Trough (see video below).
 Note the bubbles streaming from the seafloor.
 These are bubbles of liquid CO2

 We are exploring the possibility that hydrothermal sources of CO2 contributed to glacial/interglacial CO2 variability and to the Δ14C variations during the last deglaciation.